The word ‘fake’ has had a bad rap of late, but when it comes to plants, going artificial can be the perfect solution.

 Green walls are really going from strength to strength, as the perfect solution for adding greenery where space is at a premium, or where maximum visual impact is the order of the day.

-Now, a living green wall is a truly wonderful thing, bringing beauty with remarkable air cleaning skills, but a replica wall also has its benefits.
+Now, a living green wall is a truly wonderful thing, bringing beauty with remarkable air cleaning skills, but an artificial green wall also has its benefits.

 As mentioned above, any plant, real or fake, can bring us back to nature for the good, so a wall full of greenery can bring that biophilic effect in spades.